OliverCodez/PriceApi/README.md

 ### Options (values are case insensitive):

 * currency - BTC or Fiat code like USD or CAD
-* ticker - ARRR or VRSC are supported
+* ticker - ARRR, VRSC, KMD, and ZEC are supported
 * data - volume or price - volume only relevant if exchange is defined
 * exch - name of supported exchange, e.g. digitalprice - If no exchange, price is average of all supported for that coin.